 Here’s a much more in-depth article about storage options specifically for photographers here.

-Bonnie’s Top 6 wishlist stats for photo-editing computers
+Bonnie’s Top 6 wishlist stats for computers for photographers and photo-editing:

 - High GHz Processor, at least 3.5GHz, if not 4.0 (look at the regular speed, not the overclocked speed)!
 Go for high clock speed over number of cores (Photoshop and Lightroom don’t benefit from extra cores – video editing does though).